Zero-Tang/NoirVisor/README.md

 # Nested Virtualization
 NoirVisor is developed in highest focus on nested virtualization.
 It is not currently supported, but will be developed in future. <br>
-Algorithm regarding the Nested Virtualization was stated down in the readme files in directories.
+Algorithm regarding the Nested Virtualization was stated down in the readme files in VT-Core directory.

 # Announcement to all contributors
 NoirVisor is coded in the C programming language and the assembly since it is procedure-oriented designed. <br>